Explainer: Brexit deal emerging or not? Latest in Britain-EU talks

 “It’s ‘trust us’ on steroids,” one senior EU diplomat said disparagingly, stressing that the bloc does not want to swap a solid solution for a mere promise of trying to find one later.

-UK sought discreet controls - “de-dramatized, de-materialized, de-localized” - occurring in market places, at producers’ venues, in ports and on ferries away from the actual Irish border.
+UK sought discreet controls - “de-dramatised, de-materialised, de-localised” - occurring in market places, at producers’ venues, in ports and on ferries away from the actual Irish border.

 Frost proposed a maximum level of facilitation and simplification for these checks complemented with as much easing of these controls as possible along the lines of a mechanism the EU uses for so-called “trusted traders”.